IBM/kar/README.md

 KAR strives to achieve such guarantees in a dynamic, distributed system with minimal overheads.

+For a detailed technical description, see [Reliable Actors with Retry Orchestration](https://arxiv.org/abs/2111.11562).

 # Quick Links

 + See [Getting Started](docs/getting-started.md) for hands-on instructions for